CGCL-codes/FJoin/README.md

 In order to compile and run the project, you need to configure the environment according to the following documents. https://www.xilinx.com/html_docs/xilinx2020_1/vitis_doc/vhc1571429852245.html

+## Build Project
+After running Vitis, please set up a workspace, and then import the project from the zip file in the /proj directory.
+All source code and project configuration are included in it.

+After that, select the "Hardware" target in the left down corner, and press the hammer button to build it.
+Please wait patiently for hours.
+The sample project is set to each join pipeline contains 32 basic join units, including a total of 64 units.
+Generally, the building time will not be too long.

+After running, the result will be written to the files in the /result directory, and the console will have corresponding output.

+# Project Configuration

 # Evaluation Result
 <img src="https://github.com/Leomrlin/FJoin/blob/main/images/FJoin_img_evaluation.PNG" alt="FJoin_img_evaluation"/><br/>
 The direct manifestation of processing capacity of the stream join system is number of join calculations completed per unit of time.
 The picture on the left is a real-time comparison of the number of join calculations completed per second between FJoin and the distributed stream join system BiStream.
 We use the data set of Didi Chuxing and the corresponding join predicate, the sliding time window size is set to 180 seconds.
 The results show that FJoin with 1024 basic join units can complete more than 100 billion join predicate calculations per second.
 However, BiStream which runs in a 40-node cluster with 512 CPUs completes join predicate calculations about 6 billion times per second.
 From the perspective of connection predicate calculations, FJoin achieves a speedup of about 17.